 The General Assembly (GA) of the Winthrop Model UN runs very much like the General Assembly of the United Nations, which is comprised of 193 Member States.
 The GA is the main body that debates policies and discusses issues that affect all Member States.
-Winthrop's GA will consist of all states listed on the Country Preference Form that have a college delegate.
+Winthrop's GA Plenary will occur Wednesday night with all Collegiate Delegates and Friday with all High School Delegates.

 The Legal Committee at Winthrop's Model UN Conference runs much like the General Assembly.